Kansas Environmental Conference Presentations

 Leo G. Henning was appointed as the Deputy Secretary and Director of Environment for the Kansas Department of Health and Environment (KDHE) in February of 2018.
 In that capacity, he directs all environmental program activities and oversees a staff of approximately 440 employees.

-Mr. Henning received a bachelor and master degree in Geology from Wichita State University and is a licensed professional geologist.
-A native of Wichita, KS, he is married with 2 children and 4 grandchildren.
+Mr. Henning received a bachelor's and master’s degree in geology from Wichita State University and is a licensed professional geologist.

 Director, K-State Pollution Prevention Institute